 Tanaka gained experience by interpreting for tour guides and guest educators.
 He says he is now able to hold workshops about issues such as hunger, food sovereignty, and charitable

-We are very proud of Yohka's achievements and hope maintains his journey towards success.
+We are very proud of Yohka's achievements and hope he maintains his journey towards success.

 INDS student Nicole Fiore has awarded The Charlotte Newcombe Foundation Scholarship from The Women's Center.
 This foundation awards "non-traditional" returning women students for their hard work and ability to break down barriers for adults returning to school.